mhsharkar2011/trip-manager/README.md

 Some examples of routing keys with wildcards
 ```
-#                  -> listens for all events
+#                  -> all events
-pmapp.#            -> listens for all pmapp related events
+pmapp.#            -> all pmapp related events
-pmapp.card.#       -> listens for all pmapp card related events
+pmapp.card.#       -> all pmapp card related events
-pmapp.*.state.#    -> listens for all pmapp state related events for any entity
+pmapp.*.state.#    -> all pmapp state related events for any entity
 ```
 You can read more about RabbitMQ topic exchange here https://www.rabbitmq.com/tutorials/tutorial-five-php.html